Ovarian Cancer Clinical Trial

 OUTLINE: This is a dose-escalation study of ZEN003694 followed by a dose-expansion study.

-DOSE ESCALATION (DOUBLET TREATMENT): Patients receive nivolumab intravenously (IV) over 30 minutes on day 1 and ZEN003694 orally (PO) once daily (QD) on days 1-28.
+DOSE ESCALATION (DOUBLET TREATMENT): Patients receive nivolumab intravenously (IV) over 30 minutes on day 1 and ZEN003694 orally (PO) once daily (QD) on days 1-28 of each cycle.
 Cycles repeat every 28 days in the absence of disease progression or unacceptable toxicity.
 Patients undergo magnetic resonance imaging (MRI), a computed tomography (CT) scan, a positron emission tomography (PET) scan, and/or an x-ray as well as blood sample collection throughout the trial.
 Patients also undergo a biopsy during screening.

-DOES ESCALATION AND DOSE EXPANSION (TRIPLET TREATMENT): Patients receive nivolumab IV over 30 minutes on day 1, ipilimumab IV over 90 minutes on day 1, and ZEN003694 PO QD on days 1-21.
-Treatment repeats every 21 days for up to 4 cycles in the absence of disease progression or unacceptable toxicity.
-Beginning cycle 5, patients are no longer treated with ipilimumab, but receive nivolumab IV over 30 minutes on day 1 and ZEN003694 PO QD on days 1-28.
+DOES ESCALATION AND DOSE EXPANSION (TRIPLET TREATMENT): Patients receive nivolumab IV over 30 minutes on day 1, ipilimumab IV over 90 minutes on day 1, and ZEN003694 PO QD on days 1-21 of each cycle.
+Treatment repeats every 28 days for up to 4 cycles in the absence of disease progression or unacceptable toxicity.
+Beginning cycle 5, patients are no longer treated with ipilimumab, but receive nivolumab IV over 30 minutes on day 1 and ZEN003694 PO QD on days 1-28 of each cycle.
 Cycles repeat every 28 days in the absence of disease progression or unacceptable toxicity.
 Patients undergo MRI, a CT scan, a PET scan, and/or an x-ray as well as blood sample collection throughout the trial.
 Patients also undergo a biopsy during screening and on study.

 After completion of study treatment, patients are followed up for 30 days, then every 3 months for 1 year.